-Prerequisite(s): BIO 107 with a grade of C or better Note: Restricted to Veterinary Technician students; current tetanus vaccination is required and rabies vaccination is strongly recommended
+Prerequisite(s): BIO 107 with a grade of C or better

+Note: Restricted to Veterinary Technician Students.
+Current tetanus vaccination, current rabies vaccination, and proof of health insurance coverage are required.

 VET 282 - EXTERNSHIP FOR VETERINARY TECHNICIANS I

 This course provides students with the opportunity to exercise and expand their skills as veterinary technicians.
 Externship students can choose to work in a local veterinary practice, zoo, laboratory facility or similar curriculum-related center.
 Experience will include both administrative and clinical aspects of veterinary practice.
 Approximately 15-20 hours of work per week plus a weekly seminar are required.